marcozecchini/uncensorableCred/README.md

 **argument** (the integer value, the string byte-length, or the container element count), possibly extended by 1/2/4 argument bytes for larger values.
-Strings are followed by their content bytes; containers are followed by their child items (maps alternate key, value). *Canonical* CBOR (the only form we accept) uses definite lengths and the shortest possible head, so every value has exactly one encoding.
-The signed Green Pass payload is one nested CBOR item:
+Strings are followed by their content bytes; containers are followed by their child items (maps alternate key, value).

+*Canonical* CBOR (the only
+form we accept) uses definite lengths and the shortest possible head, so every value has exactly one encoding.
+The signed Green Pass payload is one nested CBOR item like the following one:

 ```
 a4                          map(4)                 ← root, the CWT claims